voedger/voedger-internals/server/design/sequences.md

   // Sends the current batch to the flushing queue and closes generation.
   Flush()

-  // Panics if actualization is slready in progress.
+  // Panics if actualization is already in progress.
   // If generation is in progress closes generation.
-  // If Flusher is running stop and wait for it.
+  // If flusher() is running stops and waits for it.
-  // Starts Actualizer routine.
+  // Starts actualizer().
   Actualize()
 }

-type Params struct {
+// Params for the ISequencer implementation. type Params struct {

   // Sequences and their initial values.